 Buy souvenirs from the Piazza Delle Erbe

-Back in the days, during Roman times, this area was used as a forum where performances are watched.
-Today, Piazza Delle Erbe has marketplaces that are abundant in souvenirs and trinkets.
+During Roman times, this area was used as a forum where performances were watched back in the days.
+Today, Piazza Delle Erbe has marketplaces abundant in souvenirs and trinkets.

-Its west side features the Baroque Palazzo Maffei, which has symbolic statues of different Greek gods.
-Take picture-perfect photos and bring memories back home when you visit Piazza Delle Erbe.
+Its west side features the Baroque Palazzo Maffei, symbolic statues of different Greek gods.
+Take picture-perfect photos and bring memories back home when visiting Piazza Delle Erbe.

 Visit the Scaliger Tombs

-Five Gothic Funerary monuments, showcasing some of the most beautiful Gothic art in Italy, are available for the public.
+Five Gothic Funerary monuments showcasing some of Italy’s most beautiful Gothic art are available for the public.
 These monuments belong to the notable members of the rulers of Verona during the 13th and 14th centuries.